-A Located URI allows you to add the short name for the owning library to indicate which organizational units should be able to find the resource.
+A Located URI allows you to add the short name for the owning library to the 856 field to indicate which organizational units should be able to find the resource.
 The owning organizational unit can be a branch, system, or consortium.
-The resource will then appear in search results in the following situations: